Ivan Mazepa: In Polish service

 During one of his missions, Mazepa met Jan Chryzostom Pasek, whom he took to be a supporter of the anti-royal confederation.
 He led to Pasek's arrest and had him brought before the king, who was staying in Grodno at the time.
 According to Pasek's account, he managed to prove his innocence, the king rewarded him for the harm he suffered and Mazepa lost the royal trust.
 Further on in his memoirs, Pasek recounts the story of under what circumstances Mazepa left Poland in 1663.
 According to Pasek, Mazepa had an affair with Mrs. Falbowska, wife of his neighbour in Volhynia.
 When the neighbour discovered the affair, he tied Mazepa naked to a horse, head to tail, and fastened the horse.
 The horse carried Mazepa to his household, but he was so badly wounded that his own subjects were unable to recognize him.
-Pasek's memoirs were written in 1690-1695, when Mazepa was already a Cossack hetman; it is possible that Pasek, who had a personal grudge against Mazepa, colored the story.
+Pasek's memoirs were written in 1690–1695, when Mazepa was already a Cossack hetman; it is possible that Pasek, who had a personal grudge against Mazepa, colored the story.
 However, this anecdote also appears in the anonymous Memoirs to the Reign of Augustus II and in the memoirs of Marquis de Bonnac.
 The story was later recounted by Voltaire in his Histoire de Charles XII and became a recurring motif in the literary works of such writers as Victor Hugo, Lord Byron, Alexander Pushkin or Juliusz Słowacki, as well as in the paintings of such painters as Horace Vernet, Eugène Delacroix, Théodore Chassériau, Théodore Géricault and others.'
 The tale was probably widespread by then and referred to Mazepa's reputation as a womanizer.

 Despite Pasek's accounts, Mazepa still remained in royal service.
-In February 1663 he was sent to the Cossack Hetman Pavel Tetera, to whom he brought the Hetman's mace, presented to Tetera by Tomasz Jan Karczewski.
-Mazepa then took part in a royal campaign against Russia in left-bank Ukraine in years 1663-1664.
+In February 1663 he was sent to the Cossack Hetman Pavlo Teteria, to whom he brought the Hetman's mace, presented to Teteria by Tomasz Jan Karczewski.
+Mazepa then took part in a royal campaign against Russia in Left-bank Ukraine in years 1663–1664.
 Mazepa was certainly still at the royal court in 1665, probably until the abdication of John II Casimir in 1668.